 POSSESSION LIMIT: 9 rooster pheasants, taken according to the daily limit.
 Limit accrues at the rate of 3 birds a day; 9 birds may not be possessed until after the third day of hunting.

-SHOOTING HOURS: 10 a.m. (central time) to sunset.
+SHOOTING HOURS: 10 a.m., Central Time, to sunset.
+NOTE: Central Time is used for opening shooting hours statewide.